leakless21/trafficmonitor/docs/COMPONENT_OCR_DOCS.md

 #### `FastPlateOCREngine` (scripts/ocr_dataset_processor.py)

-Implements the `BaseOCREngine` for FastPlateOCR, an ONNX-based OCR solution.
+Implements the `BaseOCREngine` for FastPlateOCR, an ONNX-based OCR solution using the LicensePlateRecognizer class.

 - **Initialization Parameters (from `config`):**
   - `hub_model_name` (str, optional): Model name for FastPlateOCR (default: "global-plates-mobile-vit-v2-model").